Congratulations! You said “YES.”

 After putting time and thought into your guest list, ensure that as many invitees as possible can make it to your special day.

-Depending on your guests and their needs, accessibility can mean different things.
+Depending on your guests and their individual needs, accessibility can mean different things.
 You may find yourself asking the following questions:

-• Is there space for children’s activities?
+Is there space for children’s activities?

-• Can the venue accommodate a sensory-friendly A/V set-up or provide a quiet room?
+Can the venue accommodate a sensory-friendly A/V set-up or provide a quiet room?

 If you’re planning a destination wedding or will invite out-of-town guests, accessibility can also mean ensuring your guests can easily get to your wedding venue.

 Depending on how most guests will travel to your wedding, consider how close your prospective venue is to the nearest airport, train station, or interstate.
-Also think about where guests stay after the reception.

 When you hold your reception at a hotel, you can often secure a discounted room rate for family and friends.